 Free Play is vital for children's learning because it forms the foundation of intellectual, social, physical and emotional skills necessary for success in school and in life.
 It also allows children to use their creativity, acquire and practice social skills, and solve problems.

-Lunch is the perfect opportunity for children to slow down and enjoy each other's company in a relaxed atmosphere.
+Lunch is provides time to slow down and enjoy each other's company.
+The children help set the table and clear their own places.
 They serve themselves “family style,” which promotes self-help, motor, and decision-making skills.
-Good manners are promoted and children are encouraged to taste each food with a “practice bite.”
+Good table manners are promoted, and children decide when their tummies are full.

-Story Time occurs every day.
+Story Time is a daily occurance.
 Reading to children promotes imagination and pre-reading skills, and helps develop a love of reading.
 Studies show a strong correlation between children who love to read and academic success.

-Naps / Quiet Time is important for children.
+Naps / Rest Time is important for all children.
 Their growing bodies need time to rest while their busy minds need time to catch up with all the information they absorb.
 According to a 2013 study, naps enhance memory and support learning in children of all ages.

 Snack consists of two food groups with water to drink.
 Water makes up more than half of a child's weight so a steady supply is necessary to keep children's bodies working properly.
-General recommendations are 1/2 ounce of water per pound of body weight per day; more in warm weather or when children are active.
+General recommendations are 1/2 ounce of water per pound of body weight per day; more in warm weather.

-Departure can be as difficult as arrival; often a child who is reluctant to come in the morning won't want to go home at night.
+Departure can be as difficult as arrival.
 Please take a minute to let your child reconnect with you before leaving.
 I realize this can be hard at the end of the day, but it makes the transition easier for your child.

-Program Closes promptly at 5:00 PM; please be sure to pick up your child before closing time.
+Program Closes at 5:00 PM; please be sure to pick up your child by then.
 As much as we love our jobs, we're all tired and ready to unwind after a long day of work, and my family time is as precious to me as I'm sure your family time is precious to you.